niels-lubbes/cyclides/README.md

 If the following methods returns True, then the four elements q1, q2, q3 and q4 in E(X) form a Clifford quartet w.r.t. elements in B(X).
 Notice that if {q1,q2,q3,q4} is a Clifford quartet, then this method still may return False, as it assumes a certain ordering on the elements.
-Thus we need to call this method with all permutations of {q1,q2,q3,q4}.
+Thus we need to call this method for all permutations of {q1,q2,q3,q4}.

 ```Mathematica
 isQuartet[q1_, q2_, q3_, q4_, BB_] :=